 Management has assessed that the fair values of trade receivables, balances with the ultimate holding company, related parties and subsidiaries, cash and cash equivalents, the current portion of financial assets included in prepayments, deposits and other receivables, the current portion of financial liabilities included in other payables and accruals, and balances with related parties and subsidiaries, included in the Company's statement of financial position, approximate to their carrying amounts largely due to the short term maturities of these instruments.
-Non-current portion of financial liabilities includes as the directors do not anticipate the carrying amounts recorded at the balance sheet date to be significantly different from the values that would eventually be settled.
+Non-current portion of financial liabilities included in other payables and accruals reasonably approximate their fair values as the directors do not anticipate the carrying amounts recorded at the balance sheet date to be significantly different from the values that would eventually be settled.